fieldtrip/website/tutorial/eventrelatedaveraging.md

       save dataFC_LP dataFC_LP
       save dataIC_LP dataIC_LP

-If preprocessing was done as described, the data will have the following field
+If preprocessing was done as described, the data structure will have the following fields:

     dataFIC_LP =
            hdr: [1x1 struct]